withreason/slspress/README.md

 # slspress - part of sls-zone
-A library for rapidly developing Serverless applications inspired by express.
+A lightweight unopinionated library for rapidly developing Serverless applications inspired by express.

-Frustrated by some of the serverless gotchas?
-Wondering where middleware, error handling and lifecycle msuccessfuls? or just not sure where to start with serverless?
-Look no further.
-This library looks to address these points whilst maintaining a very small footprint.
+An AWS Lambda targeted library to provide light-weight boiler plate to manage middleware, error handling and API lifecycle in a simple and accessible way.
+Much of the functionality is inspired by the popular ExpressJS framework, but with some clear differences required when developing in a serverless environment.

 ## Objectives
 * To enable developers to rapidly create serverless applications by providing a recommended approach and set of